MiltonMejia/prisma-nestjs-graphql-filter/README.md

 This package is compatible with all Graphql input types and all classes with InputType decorator.
 Also you can declare your field input type as array (check the examples below)

+## Before installation

+You must install `class-transformer` package before install if you want to use DecimalFilter

 ## Installation

 ### NPM